RalphHightower/blog/_posts/2025/04/2025-04-09-TrumpTariffsFedReserveKobayashiMaru.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
 title: "Trump’s Trade Tariffs Tiff Puts Federal Reserve Chair Jerome Powell In a Kobayashi Maru Situation.
-But This Is NOT Situation!"
+But This Is NOT Simulation!"
 ---